TestStack/teststack.github.com/pages/BDDfy.md

         }
     }

-`

-This way, you will not need a separate story class or one class per scenario - everything is mixed into one class called.
+This way, you will not need a separate story class or one class per scenario - everything is mixed into one class.
 Running tests in this class generates the very same console and HTML reports.

-This style of writing stories and scenarios helps you be a bit DRYer; but one could aruge it violates SRP.
-It is important to note that you could achieve DRYness without using fluent API.
+This style of writing stories and scenarios helps you be a bit DRYer; but one could argue it violates [SRP](http://en.wikipedia.org/wiki/Single_responsibility_principle).
+It is important to note that you could achieve [DRY](http://en.wikipedia.org/wiki/Don't_repeat_yourself)ness without using fluent API.
 In order to do that, you would need to use inheritance or composition to compose your scenario class from classes that would hold the common behaviors.
 For example, if you put your 'Given' and 'When' steps inside a base class and your 'Then' steps inside a subclass, BDDfy will scan all these steps into your scenario.
 That would not give you as much freedom as the fluent API though.

 ###Titles
 By default, BDDfy uses the name of the story class for the story title as we saw in the first few samples.
 You can override this behavior by passing the title into the Story attribute as I have done in the above example.
 I named my class `AccountHolderWithdrawsCashFluentScanner` to differentiate it from the story class in the other implementation; but I do not want the story title to end with 'fluent scanner'.
 So I provided the story with a title I will be happy to see in the reports:

-`

     [Story(
         Title = "Account holder withdraws cash",